 It’s easy to get your steps in climbing the hills of San Francisco, but if you prefer a more traditional workout approach, there is a Live Fit Gym Wellness Club in the hotel.
 The fitness facility is free for guests enrolled in the property’s loyalty program, ALL – Accor Live Limitless, so be sure to sign up for your free membership before your visit.
 Along with exercise equipment and personal training, spa services the likes of massage, facials and acupuncture care are available.

 Rates for a Deluxe Room start at $349.
 Wi-fi is complimentary for guests enrolled in the property’s loyalty program.
 Well-behaved dogs are welcome for an additional fee; valet parking is available for an additional fee.
-You can also compare rates and book through an online booking site such as booking.com, Hotels.com or your favorite OTA.
+Book online directly at the hotel website or you can compare rates and book through an online booking site such as booking.com, Hotels.com or your favorite OTA.

 Review and photos by San Francisco Bay Area travel writer and television correspondent Dana Rebmann.
 Her stay was organized by the Fairmont San Francisco, but as always her thoughts and opinions are her own.